Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/02_states/states.rst

 - missing ignore - the loop would endlessly process fautly data
 - missing breaks - faulty logic or endless loop

-For this reason C++ streams get a lot of criticism - they support a lot of customization but at the same time doing even simple I/O operations is complicated and contains many opportunities to commit a bug that results in endless loop or invalid data.
+For this reason C++ streams get a lot of criticism - they support a lot of customization but at the same time doing even simple I/O operations is complicated and contains many opportunities to commit a bug that results in an endless loop or invalid data.
 Additionally each formatted I/O operation can treat whitespace differently.
 My recommendation is thus:

-- For non-interactive input (e.g. text from file), use the simple approach of testing convertion to :cch:`bool` (basically first example).
+- For non-interactive input (e.g. text from a file), use the simple approach of testing convertion to :cch:`bool` (basically first example).
 - For interactive input use line-oriented functions (explained in a later lesson) and do any input validation yourself - this will detatch your code from dealing with stream states, allow custom (potentially very complex) validation and make retrying operations easier.